Purple group — ___LIFE

 Actually belongs to: COMPETITION

-Although 'match' can refer to a small stick used to produce fire, in this context it refers to a competition or sporting event.
+Although 'match' can refer to being on board or participating, in this context it means a competition or contest.

 These words look like they belong in one group but actually fit somewhere else entirely.